 Between all the display resolutions, refresh rates and other screen technologies available today, shopping for monitors is more difficult than ever.
-While this article won’t cover all the angles involved with buying a new LCD, it will explain the differences between panel types including IPS, TN and VA, as well as which one is best suited for your intended purpose – whether gaming, graphic design or watching movies.
+While this article won’t cover all the angles involved with buying a new LCD, it will explain the differences between panel types including IPS vs. TN and VA, as well as which one is best suited for your intended purpose.

 What is a Liquid Crystal Display (LCD)?